10 Really Good Recipes for Your St. Patrick’s Day Dinner

 One of the best things about holidays (even those that are considered low-key and not celebrated by everyone) is the simple fact that good food is almost always a part of the celebrating.
 In fact, you can nothing except gather a few of your favourite people over a tasty selection of themed treats and suddenly dinner takes on a festive feeling.
+So why not throw a St. Patrick’s Day dinner?

 While kale colcannon may not scream, ‘let’s party’, nor would it ever be typically classified as a treat, it’s probably very different than something you serve for dinner on the regular, which makes it special and celebratory, at least as far as I’m concerned.

 Here are 10 really good recipes for your St. Patrick’s Day dinner this year.
-All of them are easy to execute and bring about the flavours and ingredients we often associate with the Emerald Isle: corned beef, cabbage, potatoes, top-quality cheddar cheese, whisky and Guinness, of course!
+All of them are easy to execute and bring about the flavours and ingredients we often associate with the Emerald Isle: corned beef, cabbage, potatoes, top-quality cheddar cheese, whisky, and Guinness, of course!

 Dense and filling, if you aren’t familiar with baking bread from scratch this recipe is a great place to start.